 Data collection

 Following the preliminary survey, students who agreed to be interviewed were audio recorded working through a set of ecological applications of statistical computing.
-These tasks assessed students' abilities to reason through applications of statistical computing, and outlined their experiences acquiring each computational skill they employed.
-The statistical computing problems covered a broad range of tasks that may be necessary for research in environmental science, and were intended to gain an understanding of how participants had acquired the statistical computing skills they were familiar with.
-These tasks were not intended to determine what statistical computing knowledge participants did or did not possess, but rather to capture the experiences of these participants in acquiring statistical computing skills.
+These tasks assessed students' abilities to reason through applications of statistical computing, covering a broad range of problems that may be necessary for research in environmental science.
+These tasks were not intended to determine what statistical computing knowledge each participant did or did not possess, but rather as an enty point to capture the experiences of these participants in acquiring the statistical computing skills they were familiar with.

 After reasoning through each task, students were asked where and how they had acquired the computational skill they had employed.
-Based on participants’ responses, the interviewer asked a follow-up question to gain additional information regarding why the pariticpant used this resource to acquire the computational skill in question.
-For instance, participants who voiced acquiring the statistical computing skill in a course, further information was saught out regarding why the student enrolled in that particular course.
+Based on participants’ responses, the interviewer asked a follow-up question to gain additional information regarding why the pariticipant used this resource to acquire the computational skill in question.
+For instance, if a participant voiced acquiring the statistical computing skill in a course, further information was saught out regarding why she enrolled in that particular course.
 Alternatively, participants who voiced the Internet as their resource in acquiring the statistical computing skill were asked for additional information regarding what Internet resources they employed.
 All participants were asked if they attempted to use other resources when acquiring each skill, as well as how often they had used each resource when acquiring computational skills.
 Finally, every participant was asked to summarize where they have learned the computational skills necessary for implementing statistics in their research.
 The full interview protocol is included as an Appendix and the statistical computing tasks are included as Supplementary Materials.

-The analysis in this paper is based on participant responses to questions regarding their experiences acquiring the computational skills they employed while reasoning through these statistical computing tasks, as well as responses to where participants stated they had acquired the statistical computing skills necessary to apply statistics to their research.
+The analysis in this paper is based on participant responses to questions regarding their experiences acquiring the computational skills they employed while reasoning through these statistical computing tasks.

 Data Analysis

-A three-stage data analysis process was used, lead by the primary author.
-In the first stage the interviews for each participant were transcribed verbatim, with participants' names removed and pseudonyms given.
-Subsequently, the primary author independently read the transcripts and created descriptive codes for the avenues through which the participants voiced having acquired the computational skills they employed when reasoning through the statistical computing tasks.
+A three-stage data analysis process was used, led by the primary author.
+In the first stage, the interviews for each participant were transcribed verbatim, with participants' names removed and pseudonyms given.
+Subsequently, the primary author independently read the transcripts and created descriptive codes for the paths through which the participants voiced having acquired the computational skills they employed when reasoning through the statistical computing tasks.
 Included in this process, the author looked for specific references to how the courses taken by the participants had influenced their acquisition of statistical computing skills.